 The setting in MegaTokyo runs in multiple, overlapping genres at a time, and most characters have a Weirdness Censor for genres that don't overlap with their own.
 (Piro/Largo is only the most flagrant divide.)
 Most moments of Wrong Genre Savvy happen when a character wanders into an element of someone else's story or when the fantastic fails and Reality Ensues.

 An odd example that may be both a subversion and a straight example occurs here.
 Lucy believes that she and the rest of the group are in a horror movie plot, which the current arc certainly resembles.
 This worries her because, due to the tropes associated with horror movies, none of them will survive.
 However, she isn't in a horror movie; she's in a webcomic.
-Given that the webcomic is Something Positive, her chances of survival might be even worse.
+Given that the webcomic is Something*Positive, her chances of survival might be even worse.

 Shortly afterward Wil Wheaton gets his arm cut off because one of the survivors is acting like it's a zombie movie, and thinks a bite means infection... the catgirls don't work like that.
+Given the way the guy cuddles and licks the severed arm at the end of the storyline, it's likely he was just making up an excuse.

 In Chainmail Bikini, a D&D webcomic, the players see the new players' character fighting undead.
 They stand around and watch, thinking it's the scene where she impresses them with her power and they ask her to join their team.
 When she turns out to be losing the fight, they figure out that they've "picked the wrong cliched introduction" and that this is actually the one where they save her life and ask her to join their team.